The 17 Best Shampoos for Every Hair Type, According to Hair Experts

 Best shampoo for fine hair: Gemmist Shampoo & Conditioner Set

 One of the biggest fine-hair mistakes you can make?
 Loading your hair with heavy oils and butters.
 For better hair days every day, opt for a shampoo with volume-boosting ingredients like hyaluronic acid.
 As Dosso explains, hyaluronic acid plumps the follicle, helping to prevent breakage.
 This can be tricky to navigate if you’re also coloring, chemically treating, or have other specific hair concerns, which is why a tailored-to-you custom shampoo and conditioner package from a brand like Gemmist could be your best bet for root-lifting volume that also hydrates, nourishes, and protects.
+Don’t forget to check out these top hair-thickening shampoos that deliver gorgeous body and volume.

 Best shampoo for type 3 and 4 curls: African Pride Moisture Miracle Honey & Coconut Oil Shampoo